sooraj14072001/TEAM-GENOMICS-ONE/README.md

 ## Project Title: "Exome Sequencing Data Analysis for Diagnosing Genetic Disorders" :computer:
 Have a look at the ***New state-of-the-art molecular diagnostic genetic test-"Exome Sequencing"***

 There are around 180,000 exons in humans, with a total length of approximately 30 million base pairs (30 Mb).
-Thus, while accounting for only 1% of the human genome, the exome is thought to include up to 85% of all disease-causing mutations. **Exome sequencing**, as an alternative to whole-genome sequencing in the detection of genetic disease, is less expensive while yet covering significantly more potential disease-causing variant sites than genotyping arrays.
+Thus, while accounting for only 1% of the human genome, the exome is thought to include up to 85% of all disease-causing mutations. **Exome sequencing**, as an alternative to whole-genome sequencing in the detection of genetic diseases, is less expensive, yet covers significantly more potential disease-causing variant sites than genotyping arrays.
 This is especially important in the case of rare genetic conditions, since the causal variations may present in the human population at too low a frequency to be included on genotyping arrays.

-Our Team Genomics One will investigate :detective: exome sequencing data from a family triple:family_man_woman_boy: in which the boy child has a rare genetic disorder but both parents, who are consanguineous, are unaffected.
+Our Team Genomics One will investigate :detective: exome sequencing data from a family trio :family_man_woman_boy: in which the boy child has a rare genetic disorder but both parents, who are consanguineous, are unaffected.
 Our lab’s goal is to figure out which genetic variant is causing the condition.

 <br>